-The bigger your mental model toolbox, the more likely you're to have the right models to see reality.
+The bigger your mental model toolbox, the more likely you're to have the suitable models to see reality.

-- If you look at the problem in a single way, you've got a blind spot.
+- If you look at the problem individually, you've got a blind spot.

 For instance, imagine that there is a party.
 We can see it in these ways: